Lartu/ldpl/README.md

 ![Compiling Dragon](https://www.ldpl-lang.org/reference/ldpl-reference.png)

 [The **LDPL documentation** is available here](https://docs.ldpl-lang.org).
 Check that to learn yourself some LDPL (*for the greater good*)!
 The documentation is also uploaded to the [ldpl-docs](https://github.com/lartu/ldpl-docs) GitHub repository and can be read and forked from there.

+The LDPL documentation can also be found on your system using `man ldpl` when you install LDPL by using `make install`.
+The man page is also available in the [man](/man) folder of this repository.

 ## LDPL compatible editors